Careers and employability

 Take a look at some of the opportunities available to you as a Sheffield student.

 The Study Abroad programme gives you the opportunity to broaden your horizons globally.
 You have the chance to study at a university in Australia, Canada, Hong Kong, New Zealand, Singapore or the USA as part of your undergraduate degree studies without extending the length of your course.

 You will receive full academic recognition for the time you spend studying abroad and in addition, you won’t be asked to pay any tuition fees to your host institution – you will simply pay applicable tuition fees to Sheffield.

-If you think you will be interested in the Study Abroad scheme, you should speak to the Department’s Study Abroad Advisor, Dr Julie Walsh, as soon as possible in semester one of your first year.
+If you think you will be interested in the Study Abroad scheme, you should speak to the Department’s International Officer, Dr Hannah Lewis, as soon as possible in semester one of your first year.

 If you are on a three-year degree, you will apply in your first year and spend your second year abroad.

 We offer our undergraduate students who are not in their first or final year of study an opportunity to participate in the SURE scheme.
 SURE offers The University of Sheffield's undergraduate students a chance to become directly involved in the research activity of the university, take part in 'real-life' research projects in subject areas that are of special interest and experience what it's like to work in partnership with academic staff or collaboratively in a research group.